retrievium/docs/docs/running-locally/using-virtual-machine.md

 # Using a virtual machine

+> **WARNING:** this method is easier than installing without a virtual machine, but if you are just starting out and planning to work on frontend tasks, follow [Just Frontend](./just-frontend.md) instead!

 Getting the app running locally isn't trivial, so this is a method that will setup a virtual machine on (pretty much) any machine!

 There is still some things that need to be installed beforehand, but it is much less than [the alternative](./without-virtual-machine/getting-started.md).